OrchardCMS/OrchardDoc/Documentation/Testplan.markdown

 6. Stress test & Performance test

 # Communication Plan
-Bugs are tracked in “Issue Tracker” of http://orchard.codeplex.com.
+Bugs are tracked in "Issue Tracker" of http://orchard.codeplex.com.
 Everyday testers get latest code from codeplex by subversion, and perform the tests.
 Since bugs are tracked in codeplex, we are able to export bug status to Excel, view the bug trends, and make the sign-off decision.

 In the beginning few iterations, testers are not familiar with product features.
 Testing are started 1 iteration behind development, that is, testers perform testing on features finished, while developers work on features in next iteration.
 Latest finished features are fed to testers in iteration post-mortems.
 In the later iterations, while testers get familiar with product features, testers should be able to work in the same iteration as developers.
 Ideally, testing works just 1 or 2 days behind development.